 Alicia Beck is a Health, Safety, and Environmental Specialist with over 12 years of consulting experience in upstream oil & gas, power, and manufacturing industries and construction.
 Her primary areas of expertise include OSHA & CAL-OSHA regulatory compliance, construction demolition, and site decontamination, H&S regulatory compliance, incident investigations, and reporting, H&S training program development and implementation, H&S facility planning and development of site manuals, and H&S facility compliance audits.

 Alicia grew up in Bellingham and now lives in Ferndale.
 She is married to Rick, and has two kids, Madison and Ricky, and two miniature Labradoodles.
-When not working at IMCO Construction as a Safety Coordinator, you can find Alicia boating, running, or watching some type of sports.
-And…Go Cougs!
+Alicia works as a Safety Manager for Apache Industrial.
+In her free time, you can find Alicia boating, running, or watching some type of sports.
+And… Go Cougs!

-Section Secretary – Stephanie Sedlak, CSP
+Section Secretary – Olivia Metzger, CSP

 Section Treasurer – Ryan Lancaster, CSP

-Ryan is currently a Safety Technician for bp Cherry Point Refinery and was previously the Safety Manager for BAI Environmental Services, which provides a full range of industrial maintenance and environmental services to Pacific Northwest businesses.
+Ryan is currently a Health & Safety Advisor for bp Cherry Point Refinery and was previously the Safety Manager for BAI Environmental Services, which provides a full range of industrial maintenance and environmental services to Pacific Northwest businesses.
 Ryan graduated from Central Washington University (CWU), with a Bachelor of Science-Major in Safety and Health Management, Minor in Business.
 During Ryan’s time at Central, he completed two summer internships with Dunkin & Bush (now Partner Industrial).
 Ryan worked at Johansen Construction Company as a Safety, Health & Environmental Engineer from 2014-2019.
 Ryan currently holds the Certified Safety Professional certification (CSP), from the Board of Certified Safety Professionals (BCSP).
 He has been a member of the CWU Student Section, Puget Sound, and Mt.
 Baker Chapters of the ASSP.
 Over the last ten years, he has served in various roles at each chapter, most notably chapter president for the 2017-2018 year at the Puget Sound Chapter.

 Member at Large – Karma Reavis, CSP